go-bongo/bongo/README.md

 4) When you delete a child, it will also use `cascadeMulti.OldQuery` to remove the reference from its previous `parent.children`

-Note that the `ThroughProp` must be the actual field name in the database, not the property name on the struct.
+Note that the `ThroughProp` must be the actual field name in the database (bson tag), not the property name on the struct.
 If there is no `ThroughProp`, the data will be cascaded directly onto the root of the document.